squarism/squarism.github.io/_posts/2011-04-01-how-to-write-a-ruby-rails-3-rest-api.markdown

 If you open `doc/app/Api.html`, you'll see the Rdoc from the comments above.
 This is especially useful when publishing an API to the world.
 It'll suck in comments from your methods, in this case the api.rb file has comments over every method definition that gets turned into pretty HTML.

 ![rails_api_rdoc](/uploads/2011/03/rails_api_rdoc.png)

+## Real World

+This is just an tutorial about how Rails can be a fast way to make a web API.
+Don't follow this exactly for a production app (obviously).
+Here's a few pointers for something more real world:

+* Use an api gem to document your api.
+These gems change as to what is current but something like [apipie](https://github.com/Apipie/apipie-rails) might be a good fit.
+Swagger + Grape would be a good alternative too (but Grape would be an option to Rails itself).
+* The program we created in `/lib` is called an API wrapper or a wrapper.
+I would suggest creating a gem for this and not putting it in the root of your project.
+There are also gems that can generate wrappers (ruby code) from api descriptions/doc.
+* If you are just creating an API and not a front-end, you could use the `rails-api` gem to get rid of the web interface.
+You could also embed a small API in a rails app.
+Small reusable services start talk about SOA and it usually pays off.
+At this point though, you might choose something other than Rails for "just an API".
+I've had pretty practical and rapid success with Scalatra (Scala) and Martini (golang).
+* All these steps have mostly remained the same for Rails 2, 3 & 4.
+I will be making an updated post about doing this with Rails 4 and/or with API related gems.

 ## Wrap up